mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 used to count towards such for administrative, promotion, or retention purposes.
-In all cases, the Service member’s CO is the final authority for granting all PFA medical waivers, and all medical waivers shall be recorded in PRIMS and will be filed in the member’s medical record consistent with the paragraphs
+In all cases, the Service member’s CO is the final authority for granting all PFA medical waivers, and all medical waivers shall be approved prior to the BCA, recorded in PRIMS, and will be filed in the member’s medical record consistent with the paragraphs
 below:
         1. BCA Medical Waivers.
 Members must address potential